cirosantilli/markdown-style-guide/README.md

     # Header

-Rationale: it occupies more vertical screen space, and does not significantly improve readability.
+Rationale: multiple empty lines occupy more vertical screen space, and do not significantly improve readability.

 ### Line wrapping